 tps = 688.320969 (without initial connection time)

-Note that all those examples work the same in PostgreSQL and in YugabyteDB.
+Note that all those examples work the same in PostgreSQL and YugabyteDB.
 I've created the unique constraint on num

 by creating the unique index beforehand so that I can precise ASC for range sharding.
-The default would have been HASH on YugabyteDB but there's a good chance that if you want a no-gap sequence you will also do some range queries on it.
+The default would have been HASH on YugabyteDB, but there's a good chance that if you want a no-gap sequence, you will also do some range queries on it.

 Top comments (2)